Nike-Inc/Elevate/README.md

 2. Standard primitive types are supported as well as `URL`, `Array`, and `Dictionary` types.
 See `ParserPropertyType` definition for the full list.
 3. Elevate facilitates passing a parsed property into a `Decoder` for further manipulation.
 See the `birthDate` property in the example above.
 The `DateDecoder` is a standard `Decoder` provided by Elevate to make date parsing hassle free.
 4. A `Decoder` or `Decodable` type can be provided to a property of type `.Array` to parse each item in the array to that type.
 This also works with the `.Dictionary` type to parse a nested JSON object.
-5. The parser guarantees that properties will be of the specified type, so it is safe to use the custom operators to automatically extract the `Any` value from the `properties` dictionary and cast it to the return type.
+5. The parser guarantees that properties will be of the specified type, so it is safe to use the custom operators to automatically extract the `Any` value from the `entity` dictionary and cast it to the return type.

 ### Property Extraction Operators

-Elevate contains four property extraction operators to make it easy to extract values out of the `properties` dictionary and cast the `Any` value to the appropriate type.
+Elevate contains four property extraction operators to make it easy to extract values out of the `entity` dictionary and cast the `Any` value to the appropriate type.

-* `<-!` - Extracts the value from the `properties` dictionary for the specified key.
+* `<-!` - Extracts the value from the `entity` dictionary for the specified key.
 This operator should only be used on non-optional properties.
-* `<-?` - Extracts the optional value from the `properties` dictionary for the specified key.
+* `<-?` - Extracts the optional value from the `entity` dictionary for the specified key.
 This operator should only be used on optional properties.
-* `<--!` - Extracts the array from the `properties` dictionary for the specified key as the specified array type.
+* `<--!` - Extracts the array from the `entity` dictionary for the specified key as the specified array type.
 This operator should only be used on non-optional array properties.
-* `<--?` - Extracts the array from the `properties` dictionary for the specified key as the specified optional array type.
+* `<--?` - Extracts the array from the `entity` dictionary for the specified key as the specified optional array type.

 ---